All FAQs will be updated when there is a change or development and regularly reviewed.

 Anyone whose household is displaying symptoms of coronavirus and self-isolating (even if not a confirmed case) must store their household waste and recycling for at least 72 hours before putting it out for collection in their black and blue bins.

-Household Waste and Recycling Centres have now reopened for essential waste only and restrictions apply.
+Household Waste and Recycling Centres are open but restrictions apply.

 You can use our website to find your collections dates.